F1nnC/FGroup/_pages/about.md

 # About
 ## Finn
 I'm Finn and I like skating.
 I love computer science and school.
 I want to get into a good college when I grow up.
+I was the DevOps of our group so I made sure to do all of our commits in AWS.
+I also worked on Index, rap, and top ten.
  <img src="https://cdn.skatepro.com/product/440/chocolate-og-chunk-complete-skateboard-wf.jpg" alt="Backend and Persistence" height="250">

 ## Jake
 I'm Jake and I play football at Del Norte High School.
 I take pride in my education and making my parents proud.
 I love making people laugh and smile and overall like good times.
+I was the scrum master of our group so I made sure everone was on task and I divided who would do what.
+I also worked on country and rock.
 <img src="https://image.cnbcfm.com/api/v1/image/106991253-1639786378304-GettyImages-1185558312r.jpg?v=1639786403" alt="Backend and Persistence" height="250">

 ## Max
 I'm Max and I play waterpolo.
 I love spending time with my friends and family.
 Music is one of my favorite things.
+I was the backend/frontend developer and I worked on rap and about.
 <img src="https://d1s9j44aio5gjs.cloudfront.net/2017/01/water_polo_goalkeeper_save.jpg" alt="Backend and Persistence" height="250">

 ## Parker
 I'm Parker and I also play football.
 I care about making people laugh.
+I was frontend/backend developer and I worked on pop and index.
 <img src="https://dbukjj6eu5tsf.cloudfront.net/rolltide.com/images/2022/10/27/football-JoshJacobsRaiders_KS6Iz.jpg" alt="Backend and Persistence" height="250">